brysonreese/twitter-bot-base/README.md

 ## Dependencies
 * Twython

-Simply run 'pip install twython' to install.

 ## Instructions
+1. Ensure the dependency Twython is installed.
+If not, run `pip install twython`

-1. Add all your API keys and Access tokens from your Twitter Developer account into 'auth.py'
+2. Add all your API keys and Access tokens from your Twitter Developer account into `auth.py`
-2. Run 'twitter.py' to send a test tweet to your account
+3. Run `twitter.py` to send a test tweet to your account
-3. Once you see that it works, edit twitter.py to do whatever you want and enjoy!
+4. Once you see that it works, edit `twitter.py` to do whatever you want and enjoy!